KumarRobotics/ublox/README.md

 The `ublox_gps` node supports the following parameters for all products and firmware version:
 * `device`: Path to the device in `/dev`.
 Defaults to `/dev/ttyACM0`.
 * `baudrate`: Bit rate of the serial communication.
 Defaults to 9600.
-* `uart_in`: UART in communication protocol.
+* `uart_in`: UART1 in communication protocol.
 Defaults to UBX, NMEA & RTCM.
-See CfgPRT message for possible values.
+See `CfgPRT` message for possible values.
-* `uart_out`: UART out communication protocol.
+* `uart_out`: UART1 out communication protocol.
 Defaults to UBX, NMEA & RTCM.
-See CfgPRT message for possible values.
+See `CfgPRT` message for possible values.
 * `ublox_version`: Version of device: 6, 7 or 8.
 Defaults to 6.
 Please consult known issues section.
 * `frame_id`: ROS name prepended to frames produced by the node.
 Defaults to `gps`.
 * `rate`: Rate in Hz of measurements.
 Defaults to 4.